Nmloury/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-5-1.png)

-I can also take a look to see which interval has, on average, the maximum number of steps.
+We can also take a look to see which interval has, on average, the maximum number of steps.
+We will store this interval in the variable *maxinterval*.

 ```r